 The International Affairs Fellowship (IAF) in International Economics, sponsored by Kimberly Querrey, offers business economists as well as university-based economics scholars hands-on experience in the U.S. government to expand their range of thinking and work on international economic policy.
 Possible host placements for the twelve month fellowship appointment include but are not limited to the U.S. Department of the Treasury, U.S. Department of Commerce, the Federal Reserve Bank, and relevant parts of the U.S. Department of State and the White House.
 The IAF in International Economics aims to enrich the teaching, scholarship, and research of academics, inform the practice of business economists, and expose policymakers to cutting edge scholarly research and academic debates.

-The duration of the fellowship is twelve months, preferably beginning in September.
+The duration of the fellowship is between six and nine months, beginning on a mutually agreeable date.
 The program awards a stipend commensurate with the candidate’s experience in the range of $150,000 to $175,000, as well as a modest allowance for relocation expenses.
 Fellows are considered independent contractors rather than employees of CFR, and are not eligible for employment benefits, including health insurance.

 - Applicants must be U.S. citizens